Microsoft/MCW-Big-Compute/Hands-on lab/HOL step-by-step - High Performance Computing.md

 1. Install Azure CLI (upgrade CLI if needed).

-2. Within your SSH session, run the following command to prepare for the CLI:
+2. Within your SSH session, run the following command to prepare for the CLI (*you may need to run each command one at a time in your terminal window*):

     ```bash
     curl -sL https://packages.microsoft.com/keys/microsoft.asc | \